Indian fencer Bhavani Devi goes down fighting on Games debut | Sports-Games

 The Indian could score only one point each in the first two periods but came back well in the third.

-Brunet was sharp and had better technique as she scored points from distance.
+Brunet was sharp and had a better technique as she scored points from distance.

-In the opening round though, Chennai's Bhavani was a better player, taking advantage of Azizi's open stance that allowed her score points quickly.
+In the opening round though, Chennai's Bhavani was a much better player, taking advantage of Azizi's open stance that allowed her to score points quickly.

 Bhavani did not concede a single point in the first three-minute period and raced to a commanding 8-0 lead against the Tunisian.